SeratiVilankulu/Nextron_Assessment/ReadMe.md

 ### Setup Instructions

 #### Clone the Repository
+Download project files and open with Visual Studio Code.
+Alternitively you can clone project from Visual Studio Code.
 GitHub Repository: [https://github.com/SeratiVilankulu/Nextron_Assessment.git]

 #### Backend Setup
-- Run the command: `dotnet ef database update`
+- Open the terminal by selecting Terminal > New Terminal from the menu bar on the top left.
 - Navigate into the Backend directory (File for backend: `api`).
 - Run command in terminal: `dotnet watch run`

 #### Frontend Setup
+- Open the terminal by selecting Terminal > New Terminal from the menu bar on the top left.
 - Navigate into the Frontend directory (File for Frontend: `Frontend`).
-- Install dependencies: `npm install` (for Frontend).
+- First install dependencies: `npm install` (for Frontend).
 - Start the Nextron development server: `npm run dev`

 ## How the App Runs